day8/re-frame/README.md

 one particular part of the world, namely the **app's state**.

-re-frame's `app state` is held in one place - think of it like you would an in-memory, central database for the app.
-(Much more details later)
+re-frame's `app state` is held in one place - think of it like you would an in-memory, central database for the app (Much more details later).

 When domino 3 changes this `app state`, it triggers the next part of the cascade involving dominoes 4-5-6.